Big Tech heads to Washington

 1. Big Tech heads to Washington: Top brass from Twitter and Facebook will face off with members of Congress Wednesday.

-Twitter (TWTR) chief Jack Dorsey and Facebook (FB) Chief Operating Officer Sheryl Sandberg will appear before the Senate Intelligence Committee at 9:30 am ET on Wedesday.
+Twitter (TWTR) chief Jack Dorsey and Facebook (FB) Chief Operating Officer Sheryl Sandberg will appear before the Senate Intelligence Committee at 9:30 am ET on Wednesday.
 The topic is foreign actors' use of social networks to influence American elections.

 The hearing promises to be newsworthy and will again raise questions about regulation, but investors are not expecting any shocks.

-Note: Correction: An earlier version of this article incorrectly reported the July unemployment rate.